 She is currently acting as co-lead artist on CoDI Opera – a mentoring programme for six composers who are writing their own opera scenes.
 She is also Dramaturg on Dr Rob Fokkens’ forthcoming opera, Bhekizizwe, (libretto by Mkhululi Mabija), funded by Arts Council Wales.
 At the start of lockdown she had the privilege of working as a writing companion to Guildhall students on their digital lockdown project, ‘Lifesongs’ (dir.
 Dinah Stabb and Jamie Bradley), and can currently be heard as a podcast host for the Longborough Opera podcast series.

-Formerly Dramaturg at Welsh National Opera (2013-16), she holds a first-class degree in Russian and French and an MPhil in Russian Studies from Cambridge University, as well as a distinction in Opera Making from the Guildhall School.
-She speaks fluent French and Russian and spent an extremely very humbling year playing the ‘cello at the St Petersburg Conservatoire.
+Formerly Dramaturg at Welsh National Opera (2013-16), she holds a first-class degree in Russian and French and an MPhil in Russian Studies from Cambridge University, as well as a distinction in Opera Making from the Guildhall School of Music and Drama.
+She speaks fluent French and Russian and spent an extremely humbling year playing the ‘cello at the St Petersburg Conservatoire.

 As a producer, editor, surtitler, and opera expert, she has worked for: the Royal Opera House, Longborough Opera, Garsington Opera, Welsh National Opera, Glyndebourne Opera Cup, the Orchestra of the Age of Enlightenment, Dorling Kindersley, Warner Classics and Askonas Holt.